gothmommysim/Matryoshka-style-Grid-based-Inventory/README.md

 ## Features 🧩
 - A **matryoshka-style** system allows an inventory to be stacked inside of another inventory. 🎒

+(ex. a backpack inside of a backpack inside of a backpack)

 - A **grid-based** system allows different sized items to take up multiple slots. 📦

+(ex.
+Diablo, Escape From Tarkov, System Shock 2)

 - Items labeled as weapons can be **equipped** using the **primary** or **secondary slot**. 🗡️